BranchTaken/Hemlock/doc/tools/hocc.md

-The Inadequacy Elimination LR(1) algorithm was first implemented in [Bison](https://en.wikipedia.org/wiki/GNU_Bison), and Hocc implements a more general form of IELR(1) [^evans2024].
-The basic idea is to generate an LALR(1) automaton, perform “lane tracing” analyses to determine what merged states may cause LR(1)-relative inadequacies, and then generate an IELR(1) automaton with just enough state splitting to eliminate all LR(1)-relative inadequacies.
-The original algorithm and Bison implementation assume that the corresponding canonical LR(1) automaton is fully resolved (i.e. no unresolvable conflicts); if this assumption does not hold then the algorithm effectively reverts to LALR(1) for the conflicted actions.
+The Inadequacy Elimination LR(1) algorithm was first implemented in [Bison](https://en.wikipedia.org/wiki/GNU_Bison), and Hocc implements a more general form of IELR(1) [^evans2024], referred to hereafter in this description as IELR⁺(1).
+The basic idea is to generate an LALR(1) automaton, perform “lane tracing” analyses to determine what merged states may cause LR(1)-relative inadequacies, and then generate an IELR⁺(1) automaton with just enough state splitting to eliminate all LR(1)-relative inadequacies.
+The original algorithm and Bison implementation assume that the corresponding LR(1) automaton is fully resolved (i.e. no unresolvable conflicts); if this assumption does not hold then the algorithm effectively reverts to LALR(1) for the conflicted actions.

-Hocc's algorithm makes no assumptions about whether the corresponding canonical LR(1) automaton is fully resolved, which means that generated automata actually eliminate [GLR(1)](https://en.wikipedia.org/wiki/GLR_parser)-relative (Generalized LR(1)) inadequacies, thus making the generated automata suitable for nondeterministic parsing.
+IELR⁺(1) makes no assumptions about whether the corresponding LR(1) automaton is fully resolved, which means that generated automata actually eliminate [GLR](https://en.wikipedia.org/wiki/GLR_parser)-relative (Generalized LR) inadequacies, thus making the generated automata suitable for nondeterministic parsing.
 That said, Hocc intentionally omits a GLR parsing API, so the main practical benefit of Hocc's algorithm is that there is no confusion about whether unresolved conflicts exist in the corresponding LR(1) automaton versus being mysterious conflicts.
-There are two disadvantages of Hocc's algorithm relative to Bison's.
+There are two disadvantages of IELR⁺(1) relative to IELR(1).
 First, lane tracing is much more computationally intensive because the fixpoint conditions are less constrained.
-Second, due to the potential for cyclic interactions between state subgraphs it is sometimes necessary to proactively split states “just in case”, only to later discover that there were no interactions making the splits necessary.
-Fortunately the APLR(1) state remerging algorithm works just as well on IELR(1) automata as it does on canonical LR(1) automata, and remerging overhead is typically insignificant for IELR(1) automata because the IELR(1) automaton is typically much smaller.
+Second, the potential for cyclic interactions between state subgraphs can drive precautionary state splits that may turn out to have been unnecessary.
+Fortunately the APLR(1) state remerging algorithm works just as well on IELR⁺(1) automata as it does on LR(1) automata, and remerging overhead is inconsequential for IELR⁺(1) automata because they are typically much smaller than the corresponding LR(1) automata.

-Hocc's IELR(1) algorithm is computationally challenged by complicated conflict resolutions, because the conflicts can cause a combinatorial explosion during lane tracing.
-That said, APLR(1) and IELR(1) tend not to bog down on the same grammars, and the algorithms generate interchangeable parsers (in practice usually identical), so choose the faster of IELR(1) and APLR(1) if parser generation performance is an issue.
+IELR⁺(1) is computationally challenged by complicated conflict resolutions, because the conflicts can cause a combinatorial explosion during lane tracing.
+That said, APLR(1) and IELR⁺(1) tend not to bog down on the same grammars, and the algorithms generate interchangeable parsers (in practice usually identical), so choose the faster of IELR⁺(1) and APLR(1) if parser generation performance is an issue.

 ### PGM LR(1)